Dentures

 It’s important to note that you may need to stick to a liquid diet for the first three to four weeks after getting dentures before transitioning to soft foods.
 These kitchen tools will help make meal preparation easier during this time.

 Adapting to chewing and biting with dentures takes time, as your gums need to adjust to the pressure.
 It’s important to choose soft foods that are comfortable to chew as you ease back into eating solid foods.
+Once you’ve mastered foods like applesauce and mashed vegetables, you can move on to slightly more solid options.
+However, it’s important to keep these foods in small, bite-sized pieces to make chewing as comfortable as possible.
+Some soft food options for denture wearers include:

 • Baked beans